thenom/vimrc/README.md

 # My Vim Configuration (Dotfiles)

-This repository contains my personal Vim (`.vimrc`) and CoC (`coc-settings.json`) configurations.
+This repository contains my personal Vim (`.vimrc`) and CoC (`coc-settings.json`) configurations for Fedora.
 This setup aims to provide a modern, IDE-like experience in Vim, primarily powered by `coc.nvim` for Language Server Protocol (LSP) features, completion, and diagnostics.

 -----